mohierf/glpi_webservices/README.md

 # glpi_webservices
 Web Services plugin for Glpi

 A Glpi plugin to access GLPI database with Web services

 This project is forked from the original https://forge.indepnet.net/projects/webservices.

-Some modifications due to using this project in production environment ...
+Most modifications are due to using this plugin in production environment and some features needed to be enriched.

 ##Don't know Glpi?